 I used a 20 x 50 inches piece of double gauze fabric.

-The finished scarf will measure 10 inches in width and approximately 49 inches in length and this is just perfect for me.
+My finished scarf will measure 10 inches in width and approximately 49 inches in length and these dimensions are just perfect for me.

 Fold the fabric piece lengthwise, right sides together.
-Pin the long edges, and sew to form a tube.
+Next, pin the long edges, and sew to form a tube.
 There is no need for a seam finish since there will be no visible raw edges in the end.

 Turn the fabric right side out.
 Join the two ends of the scarf, right sides together, to form a loop.
 Make sure that the seams are lined up.